MugssyBoy/pcypher/README.md

 # pcypher
-A JS library that helps you encrypt password.
+A lightweight JS library that helps you encrypt password.

 ## Install via NPM